lachlanmacphee/thebetterhandbook/README.md

 - [x] Ability for students to mark units deprecated
 - [x] Ability for students to suggest changes to a unit (e.g. campus, location, semester)
 - [x] Role-based permissioning to help maintain the site
-- [x] Admins can see unit addition requests and approve the unit to be added
+- [x] Admins can see suggestions and approve them (once actioned), or reject them if they are invalid
-- [ ] Improve the metrics around how much oncampus is required for the unit
+- [ ] Improve the metrics around how much a unit requires on-campus attendance

 ## Future Features